rohittt04/All_Python_projects/README.md

 # All_Python_projects
-the projects are related to my python journyh
+the projects are related to my python journey